 At the children’s home, volunteers conduct classes to teach the students creative writing and English, whereas the line-up of activities for the elderly are geared towards providing leisure and enjoyment.

 For honorary general secretary Hemant Mathy (CS’21), WeeReach has taught him a valuable lesson.
 He said: “WeeReach has shown that we don't need to go overseas to help because there are people that need attention and help right in our own backyard.”

 Besides the local outreach activities, WeeVo also continues the tradition of helping communities abroad.

 At the end of last year, 20 volunteers embarked on a service learning journey to Luang Prabang, Laos, to build a water filtration system.
 They tapped on their communication skills, documenting their experiences through videos and photographs for their website.

 And with WeeTrip including volunteers from different batches, each individual was able to contribute to the project in their own way.

 Vera Lim (CS’22), a publicity officer for WeeVo said: “We have different fields of experience, so our strengths and weaknesses really complemented each other.”

 Besides continuing old traditions and starting new ones, WeeVo ultimately aims to foster a greater sense of volunteerism and kinship within the WKWSCI community.

-Regardless of which batch they’re from, WeeVo gives WKWSCI students the opportunity to come together and give back to society, said co-chairman Wong.
+Regardless of which batch they’re from, WeeVo gives WKWSCI students the opportunity to come together and give back to society, said local vice-chair Wong.